This post may contain affiliate links. Read our disclosure here.

 If you have a number of prescriptions, it may be worth it to pay for a membership plan at Walgreens or Rite Aid.
 Both plans are around $20-$35 a year depending on whether it’s for an individual or family.
 They have a full list of covered medications and prices on their sites, so search for your meds to make sure the savings is worth it.

 If you’re in need of antibiotics or diabetic medicine, check out Publix.
-They offer Free Lisinopril, Select Antibiotics, & Metformin.
-There are no forms to fill out and it doesn’t matter who you’re insurance provider is, Publix will give these to you for free.
+They offer Free Lisinopril, Amlodipine, Select Antibiotics, & Metformin.
+There are no forms to fill out and it doesn’t matter who your insurance provider is, Publix will give these to you for free.